 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-White gums often suggest that something is amiss with a person’s oral health.
-Several conditions can cause white gums, from simple canker sores to long-term inflammatory illnesses.
+White gums may suggest a condition affecting a person’s oral health.
+Several conditions can cause white gums, from canker sores to long-term inflammatory illnesses.

 In rare cases, white gums can indicate oral cancer, so it is essential to see a doctor for a proper diagnosis.